GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/marching-squares/index.md

 **Grid value**
 Change the field value at a grid point.

-**Area bottom bound property**
-Change the property value for the area bottom bound.

-**Area left bound property**
-Change the property value for the area left bound.

-**Area right bound property**
-Change the property value for the area right bound.

-**Area top bound property**
-Change the property value for the area top bound.

-**Cell height property**
-Change the property value for the cell height.

-**Cell width property**
-Change the property value for the cell width.

-**Fill outside property**
-Update the property value for "fill outside".

-**Must only draw what is on the screen property**
-Update the property value for "must only draw what is on the screen".

-**Contour threshold property**
-Change the property value for the contour threshold.

 **Contour threshold**
 Change the contour threshold.

-**Toggle Fill outside property**
-Toggle the property value for fill outside.
-If it was true, it will become false, and if it was false it will become true.

-**Toggle Must only draw what is on the screen property**
-Toggle the property value for must only draw what is on the screen.
-If it was true, it will become false, and if it was false it will become true.

 **Transform the field**
 Apply an affine on the field values.